Alpha Magnetic Spectrometer: Layer-0 (L0) Upgrade

+The L0 first detector prototype was readied in July 2022 by a joint Italian and Chinese team in INFN Perugia.
+In January 2024, a prototype of the power-distribution radiator (PDS), manufactured by aerospace company AIDC in Taiwan, was delivered to CERN for tests.
+Following the first qualification model in late 2023, the actual full-size qualification model was initiated by AMS team under chief engineer, Corrado Gargiulo of CERN.
+Following assembly by May 2025, CERN teams started metrology, vibroacoustic and random-vibration tests, in collaboration with INFN laboratories in Italy, to validate the detector’s structural integrity and behaviour under simulated launch conditions.
+The tests were conducted with support of ALCA Space, a Vicenza-based company that built the vacuum chamber, at the premises of Space Industries (Turin).

+As of August 2026, the verification procedures were successfully completed and officially certified as ready for launch.
+L0 has since been shipped to CERN for final calibration activities involving exposure to high-energy proton beams from the Super Proton Synchrotron to ensure the highest measurement accuracy when operating in orbit.
+Once calibration is completed, L0 will be shipped to the Kennedy Space Center, from where it is planned to be launched in 2027.

 Scientific goals

 The AMS-02 uses the unique environment of space to advance knowledge of the Universe and lead to the understanding of its origin by searching for antimatter, dark matter and measuring cosmic rays.

 Antimatter

 Experimental evidence indicates that our galaxy is made of matter; however, scientists believe there are about 100–200 billion galaxies in the observable Universe and some versions of the Big Bang theory of the origin of the Universe require equal amounts of matter and antimatter.
 Theories that explain this apparent asymmetry violate other measurements.
 Whether or not there is significant antimatter is one of the fundamental questions of the origin and nature of the Universe.
 Any observations of an antihelium nucleus would provide evidence for the existence of antimatter in space.
 In 1999, AMS-01 established a new upper limit of 10^{−6} for the antihelium/helium flux ratio in the Universe.
 AMS-02 was designed to search with a sensitivity of 10^{−9}, an improvement of three orders of magnitude over AMS-01, sufficient to reach the edge of the expanding Universe and resolve the issue definitively.